imopse/iMOPSE/readme.md

 # iMOPSE

-The Intelligent Multi-Objective Problem Solving Environment is a open-source C++ library that specializes in single- and multi-objective metaheuristic optimization especially in area of NP-hard optimization problems.
+The Intelligent Multi-Objective Problem Solving Environment is an open-source C++ library that specializes in single- and multi-objective metaheuristic optimization especially in the area of NP-hard optimization problems.
-Our library provides set of optimization algorithms, problems and ready-to-use problem instances and tools useful in research and benchmarking.
+Our library provides a set of optimization algorithms, problems and ready-to-use problem instances and tools useful in research and benchmarking.

 ### Key Features
 - **State-of-the-art Optimization Methods**: